 If you hang out by the exit or by the market next to the stadium, you have a good chance to run into sumo wrestlers on their way to/from the match.
 If their size doesn’t tell them apart, their yukatas – which they’re required to wear while in public – will.
 Some even wear those wooden sandals and you can hear them clip-clopping from a mile away.

-How to watch a sumo match when there’s no grand tournament (and for free)?
+How to watch a sumo match in Tokyo when there’s no grand tournament (and for free)?

 The wrestlers live and train in beyas or stables which can be found throughout Japan.
 However, the majority of them are in the Ryogoku area of Tokyo.
 Some of these sumo stables open their training sessions to the public with no fee (with varying requirements – many require call aheads/reservations).